erangaeb/happyr/README.md

 ### Install RMySQL

-Before run the example you have to install R mysql package, type `R` on command prompt(it will take you to R shell).
+Before run the example you have to install R mysql package (`RMySQL`), type `R` on command prompt(it will take you to R shell).
 Then execute

 ```
 install.packages("RMySQL")